jamestalmage/__nyc-ipc-argv-bug/readme.md

-# NYC or spawn-wrap bug when uses with execArgv
+# NYC or spawn-wrap bug when used with execArgv

 It seems that either NYC or `spawn-wrap` is preventing ipc channel creation, but only when an execArgv option is provided.